What Can You Do with a Master's in Legal Studies?

 - Regulatory law

 The regulatory environment in which organizations do business is constantly evolving, and organizations need someone they can depend on to help them stay on top of these changes.
 There is great demand for compliance professionals with a strong understanding of the law as well as business ethics.

 Maybe you already work in compliance, or maybe you're looking to make a career shift or add more value to your employer.
 Earning a Master of Legal Studies in Corporate Compliance prepares you to develop creative, practical strategies to help corporations avoid potential risks, navigate regulatory dilemmas, and achieve financial success without sacrificing ethical behavior.

-A program like the Online Master of Legal Studies (MLS) in Corporate Compliance offered by the Santa Clara University School of Law will teach you legal theory, grounded in the real-world experience of its expert faculty members.
+A program like the Online Master of Legal Studies (MLS) in Corporate Compliance offered by the Santa Clara University School of Law will teach you legal theory, grounded in the real-world experience of its expert instructors.
 You'll graduate ready to tackle complicated issues and make a meaningful difference for your organization and in your life.

 Getting an Online MLS in Corporate Compliance from Santa Clara University School of Law will give you a foundation of legal knowledge you can put to work in a variety of careers, from finance to healthcare and human resources.
 Whether you are trying to break into the field or working towards advancing your career in compliance, contact a Santa Clara Admissions Advisor to discover how you could help make a meaningful impact in the world and your company’s bottom line.